The strangeness of Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X')

 'For me as I am now, causing this man to meet the same fate as Togashi is extremely easy.
 I'm prepared and also have the means.

 I repeat: if you are in a physical relationship with this man, I will not forgive that kind of betrayal.
-I am likely to definitely get revenge.'
+I will probably surely get revenge.'

 B. Quirks of the letters